Dr. Watson: Fictional character biography

 In The Sign of the Four, Watson becomes engaged to Mary Morstan, a governess.
-In "The Adventure of the Empty House", a reference by Watson to "my own sad bereavement" implies that Morstan has died by the time Holmes returns after faking his death; that fact is confirmed when Watson moves back to Baker Street to share rooms with Holmes.
-In "The Adventure of the Blanched Soldier" (set in January 1903), Holmes mentions that "Watson had at that time deserted me for a wife", but this wife was never named or described.
+In "The Adventure of the Empty House", a reference by Watson to "my own sad bereavement" implies that Morstan has died by the time Holmes returns after faking his death.
+"The Adventure of the Norwood Builder" supports this implication with a statement that Watson has sold his medical practice and begun sharing rooms with Holmes on Baker Street again.
+In "The Adventure of the Blanched Soldier" set in January 1903, Holmes mentions that "Watson had at that time deserted me for a wife", but this wife was never named or described.

 In His Last Bow, set in 1914 on the eve of World War I, Holmes notes that Watson (who would then be in his early 60s) is "joining up with [his] old service", and they spend a "few minutes" in what Holmes described as possibly "the last quiet talk that [they] shall ever have."

 Watson as Holmes's biographer

 Throughout Doyle's novels, Watson is presented as Holmes's biographer.
 At the end of the first published Holmes story, A Study in Scarlet, Watson is so incensed by Scotland Yard claiming full credit for its solution that he exclaims: "Your merits should be publicly recognised.
 You should publish an account of the case.
 If you won't, I will for you".
-Holmes suavely responds: "You may do what you like, Doctor".
-Therefore, the story is presented as "a reprint from the reminiscences of John H. Watson", and most other stories of the series share this by implication.
+Holmes calmly responds, "You may do what you like, Doctor".
+Thus, the story is presented as "a reprint from the reminiscences of John H. Watson", and most other stories of the series share this by implication.

 In the first chapter of The Sign of the Four, Holmes comments on Watson's first effort as a biographer: "I glanced over it.
 Honestly, I cannot congratulate you upon it.
 Detection is, or ought to be, an exact science and should be treated in the same cold and unemotional manner.
 You have attempted to tinge it with romanticism...
-The only point in the case which deserved mention was the curious analytical reasoning from effects to causes, by which I succeeded in unravelling it"; whereupon Watson admits, "I was annoyed at this criticism of a work which had been specially designed to please him.
+The only point in the case which deserved mention was the curious analytical reasoning from effects to causes, by which I succeeded in unravelling it", whereupon Watson admits, "I was annoyed at this criticism of a work which had been specially designed to please him.
 I confess, too, that I was irritated by the egotism which seemed to demand that every line of my pamphlet should be devoted to his own special doings".

-In "The Adventure of Silver Blaze", Holmes confesses: "I made a blunder, my dear Watson—which is, I am afraid, a more common occurrence than anyone would think who only knew me through your memoirs."
+In "The Adventure of Silver Blaze", Holmes confesses that "I made a blunder, my dear Watson—which is, I am afraid, a more common occurrence than anyone would think who only knew me through your memoirs."
 In The Hound of the Baskervilles, chapters 5–6, Holmes says: "Watson, Watson, if you are an honest man you will record this also and set it against my successes!"
 Nonetheless, in his prologue to "The Adventure of the Yellow Face", Watson himself remarks, "In publishing these short sketches [of Holmes's cases] ... it is only natural that I should dwell rather upon his successes than upon his failures."